 (As a kid we had them as pudding; thick, dense and doused in raspberry vinegar.
 French.
 Much better.)

-I mention the YP because I had one with a top-drawer Sunday lunch at The Brunswick, up there at the top of Leeds – remember when folk used to go out for Sunday lunch? – and, for once, I scarfed the whole thing without it being siphoned off to other more interested parties.
+I mention the YP because I had one with a top-drawer Sunday lunch at The Brunswick, up there at the top of Leeds, and for once I scarfed the whole thing without it being siphoned off to other more interested parties.
 Yep, The Brunswick’s Sunday offering is a good ‘un.

 It starts with a punchy shot of Bloody Mary, and I can’t imagine not having kind words to say about anywhere that chucks in some steadying booze with the scran, early doors.